billwheatley/odo-role/README.md

 odo-role
 =========

 Ansible Role to install the odo tool (Red Hat OpenShift developer cli) on a given machine.
-This will also install bash completion for `oc` as well.
+This will also install bash completion for `odo` as well.

 This was also designed as part of a desktop provisioning playbooks found here <https://github.com/billwheatley/provision-desktop>